 In a site failure event, the file server affiliated to that site fails over to the other site.
 The file server fails back to the affiliated site when it is recovered.
 Configure more file servers to one site if more workloads can be expected from a certain site.Note: If the file server contains SMB file shares, then it does not failback automatically even if the site failure is recovered.

-- To ensure proper configuration of File Services, the IP addresses you enter in the IP Pool page should be static addresses and the DNS server should have records for those IP addresses.
+- To ensure proper configuration of File Services, the IP addresses you enter in the IP Pool page must be static addresses and the DNS server must have records for those IP addresses.
 For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

 - You can enter up to 32 IP addresses.